22.214.171.124 The Benefits of Merit Badges

 220.127.116.11 Training for Counselors

-The council or district advancement committee must assure counselors understand the Boy Scouts of America’s aims, methods, and mission.
+The council or district advancement committee must assure counselors understand the BSA’s aims, methods, and mission.
 It is also important they know how Scouts can learn and grow through the merit badge process.
 To enhance the merit badge counselor experience, the presentation “The Essentials of Merit Badge Counseling” was developed.
 It can be downloaded from www.scouting.org/advancement, and viewed individually, featured in merit badge counselor training events, or delivered as part of a wider experience covering several levels of Scout leader training.
 Where a counselor corps is organized into groups based on the popularity or subject matter of badges, with “head counselors” for each group (see below), there is also an opportunity for “on-the-job coaching.”
 This is helpful where individual counselors need a better understanding of the merit badge plan.

 In multicultural communities, local councils should endeavor to offer bilingual training and mentoring.